jayposs/bobb/info/technical_notes.md

 Put operations with a large number of records should be split into batches.
 See the bulkload/bulkload.go for example template program.

-### Information Files
-Folder "info" contains additional documentation files.
-See a-index.md for descriptions and links to each.

 **Warning On Memory Use and File Size**
 ```